SUBSTANCE USE AND CO-OCCURRING DISORDER

 - How many patients have relapsed while on-site or off-site and returning to Hathaway;

-- How many patients have admitted and remained sober in spite of leaving against medical advice;
+- How many patients have admitted and remained sober in spite of leaving against supervised detox advice;

-- How many patients have left against medical advice and relapsed;
+- How many patients have left against supervised detox advice and relapsed;

 Methods of Data Collection with Former Patients: